valentioiverson/valentioiverson.github.io/_pages/about.md

 ## About Me

 Hi!
-I'm **Valentio Iverson**, a fourth-year undergraduate at the University of Waterloo, majoring in Computer Science with minors in Combinatorics & Optimization and Pure Mathematics.
-Originally from Medan, North Sumatra, Indonesia, I am driven by a passion for advancing mathematical foundations in data science and machine learning.
+I'm **Valentio Iverson**, a final-year undergraduate at the University of Waterloo, majoring in Computer Science with minors in Combinatorics & Optimization and Pure Mathematics.
+Originally from Indonesia, I am driven by a passion for advancing mathematical foundations in data science and machine learning.
 I plan to pursue graduate studies in machine learning theory starting in 2026 (expected B.S.
 June 2026).

 Beyond my research, I enjoy engaging with the mathematical community through math contests.
 I’m particularly proud of proposing **Problem 2 for the IMO 2024** (the first IMO problem from Indonesia) and earning an **Honorable Mention** in the 2024 William Lowell Putnam Mathematical Competition.